shawngraham/hist1900/docs/3.Technical_Help/A Simpler Memex Export.md

 Change the filename to `index.md` and then add this markdown link: `[memex](website)`

+Also, under settings -> branches you can switch the default branch to `gh-pages` but only do this if you know what you're doing.

 ## Updating your content

 When you go to update your material, the easiest approach is to

-1. make sure your note is in the subfolder in your Obsidian vault where you gather together the materials you want to make online (this is so the eventual interlinkages between notes work properly)
+1. make sure your new material is in the subfolder in your Obsidian vault where you gather together the materials you want to make online, ie, the `website` folder in Obsidian (this is so the eventual interlinkages between notes work properly)
-2. make sure your memex-export subfolder is empty again
+2. make sure your memex-export subfolder on your **desktop** is empty (delete the subfolder inside it)
-3. in obsidian re-export your website subfolder as before (right-click, hit export as html)
+3. in **obsidian** re-export your `website` subfolder as before (right-click, hit export as html)
 4. on github **make sure you click on 'branches' and select 'gh-pages'**.
 5. THEN you drag-and-drop the generated export folder (which is in `memex-export` folder on your desktop, right? and is called `website`)  into github